Sam DeStefano: Political fixing

 During the early 1950s, DeStefano became one of the most prominent loan shark operators in Chicago.
 Using stolen money from his days as a bank robber, DeStefano began investing in Chicago real estate.
 He bought a 24-suite apartment building and used the rent money as legitimate income to bribe local aldermen and other politicians.

 By the mid-1950s, DeStefano's influence extended to city officials, prominent judges, and law enforcement officers.
 DeStefano would brag "there wasn't any case he couldn't 'fix,'" and began offering his services accordingly.
 His fees ranged from $800 for fixing a robbery case to $1,500 for an assault case.
 DeStefano allegedly fixed a first-degree murder case for $20,000.
 DeStefano's arrangements became so routine, corrupt police officers would escort suspects to DeStefano's house.
-After DeStefano paid off the cops, the suspects would be "put on the juice" to DeStefano in exchange for his assistance.
+After DeStefano paid off the cops, the suspects would be "put on the juice" (i.e., indebted) to DeStefano in exchange for his assistance.

 Loan sharking

 By the early 1960s, DeStefano was a leading loan shark for the Outfit.
 DeStefano's loan shark victims included politicians, lawyers and small-time criminals; by the end of the decade, DeStefano was charging 20% to 25% a week in interest.
 DeStefano would accept very high-risk debtors, such as drug addicts or business men who had already defaulted on previous debts.
-The reason was simple: DeStefano enjoyed when debtors did not pay on time, since he could then bring them to the sound-proof torture chamber he'd built in his basement.
+The reason was simple: DeStefano enjoyed when debtors did not pay on time, since he could then bring them to the sound-proof torture chamber he had built in his basement.
 Other gangsters said the sadistic DeStefano would actually foam at the mouth while torturing his victims.
 From time to time, DeStefano would also kill debtors who owed him small sums just to scare other debtors into paying their bigger debts.

 DeStefano would give his loan shark victims presents, such as a gold watch with his name engraved on the back, so that if he had to kill his victim and the police accused him he could use the watch as proof of how close he was to the victim and why he could never have killed him.
-He wore thick black rimmed glasses, making people believe he couldn't see without them, when in truth he could see everything that was going on and would take mental notes on how people operated.
+He wore thick black rimmed glasses, making people believe he could not see without them, when in truth he could see everything that was going on and would take mental notes on how people operated.

 Under normal circumstances, the Outfit would have distanced itself from DeStefano due to his sadistic, irrational behavior.
 However, the bosses tolerated DeStefano because he earned them a great deal of money.
 DeStefano was such a successful earner, Giancana and Tony Accardo invested some of their own money in DeStefano's loansharking operations.

 Following a negative report in the Chicago Tribune by reporter William Doherty, DeStefano assaulted Doherty, chased him with a gun, threatened his family and finally broke the windows on Doherty's nearby parked car.